shimamchan/codecard/functions/oci.md

-## Introduction

-In this guide, we'll show you a few simple steps to launch an Oracle Linux instance on Oracle Cloud Infrastructure, and then proceed to launch your Fn Functions server & run your cloud functions.
-The path that we will take is as follows:

- - Launch your Oracle Linux instance in the Oracle cloud
- - Install Oracle Container Runtime for Docker
- - Install the Fn Functions Server
- - Configure and run your Oracle Code Card Fn functions

 ## Task flow overview to launch your Oracle Linux instance

 First we follow these steps to launch your Oracle Linux instance: